-All materials presented or referenced at PDR shall be on the project web site and delivered to the reviewers 24 hours prior to the commencement of PDR.
-PDR meeting minutes and final slideshow file are due with the next weekly status letter.
+All materials presented or referenced at PDR shall be on the project web site and delivered to course instructors 24 hours prior to the commencement of PDR.
+PDR meeting minutes are due with the next weekly status letter.

 D001: CDR Materials